Assistant Professor of Teaching

 Lynam, M.J., Gurm, B., & Dhari, R. (2000).
 Exploring perinatal health in Indo-Canadian women.
 Can Nurse, 96(4), 18-24.

 Dhari, R., Patel, I., Fryer, M., Dhari, M., Bilku, S., & Bains, S. (1997).
 Creating a supportive environment for Indo-Canadian women.
 Can Nurse, 93(3), 27-31.

-Ms. Dhari is a lecturer within the nursing undergraduate program.
+Ms. Dhari is an Assistant Professor of Teaching within the nursing undergraduate program.
 As a long-time employee with Vancouver Coastal Health, she has held various positions, including a leadership role as the Educator for Public Health Nurses in the Vancouver Community.
-She is interested in the areas of Public Health nursing and Health Promotion, which she brings into her teaching with the undergraduate students.
-She have been a Clinical Associate for Population Health course (NURS 336) and established 2 new clinical sites: (1) Ravensong community health Centre (RSCHC) and (2) Richmond Public health services.
-She has also implemented “Group facilitation skills” workshop into the clinical curriculum and co-facilitates these workshops each rotation (every 6 weeks).
+She is interested in the areas of Public Health Nursing and Health Promotion, which she brings into her teaching with undergraduate students.
+She has been a Clinical Associate for Population Health course (NURS 336) and established 2 new clinical sites: (1) Ravensong community health Centre (RSCHC) and (2) Richmond Public Health Services.
+She has also implemented “Group facilitation skills” workshops into the clinical curriculum and co-facilitates these workshops each rotation.
 Each workshop provides foundational presentation and facilitation skills to students.